jlulloaa/pacmen/README.md

 * **Reset Game**: stops the action, cleans up the screen (i.e. removes all the pacmen) and changes the scene, by selecting another background image

 <img alt="Slider Screenshot" src="howto/slider.png" height=250px>
 Below the background image, there is a slider that changes the speed of all the pacmen.
-This slider operates as an accelerator for all the pacmen, by increasing all the speeds in the same relative amount (i.e. accelerates the whole scenery).
+This slider operates as an accelerator for all the pacmen, it increases all speeds in the same relative amount (i.e. accelerates the whole scenery).

 ##  [<img alt="Pacmen Right" src="assets/img/PacMan1.png" height=32px> Play with this demo <img alt="Pacmen Right" src="assets/img/PacMan3.png" height=32px>](https://jlulloaa.github.io/pacmen)